1o-o1/-IoT-botNet-Detection/README.md

 Normalization and one-hot encoding have been applied to label multiple classes.
 After finishing the preprocessing, ML classifiers used for multi-class classification.
 As a matter of fact, The dataset can be used for multi-class classification : 10 classes of attacks plus one class of benign.
-Number of Instances of the dataset is 7062606, while the ""Real number of attributes"" are 115.
+Number of Instances of the dataset is 7062606, while the "Real number of attributes" are 115.